Kids at the Dance

 Occasionally there is a cuss word.
 Even more occasionally a song or even a whole playlist is kinda dark.

-We are usually done by 8:45 PM.
+We are almost always done by 8:00 PM.
 Sometimes a little later.
 We end in a circle together.
 There is an time for sharing and then we do something simple to seal it in, like hold hands and pass a squeeze.
 The closing takes about 10-15 minutes.

 Feel free to leave early if you need to.
 It is truly OK.